AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/custom-components-forms.md

 ![Native Range component](/help/edge/assets/native-range-component.png)

-Let's start customizing the `range` field to show the minimum, maximum, and selected values on the line by adding style using the CSS and the custom function.
+Let's start customizing the `range` field to show the minimum, maximum, and selected values on the line by adding style using CSS and adding a custom function.

 ![Custom Range component](/help/edge/assets/custom-range-component.png)